pentacent/keila-web/content/docs/installation.md

 ---
 # Self-Hosting Keila: Requirements

-This guide leads you through the installation of Keila on your own server.
+This guide leads you through the installation for self-hosting Keila on your own server.

 ## Requirements